 Cruise like a Dutch e-bike user

-The main misconception with e-bikes is that although the regular version assists you up to 25 km/h (speed pedelecs up to 45 km/h), it doesn’t necessarily mean you are to go faster.
+The main misconception with e-bikes is that although the regular version assists you up to 25 km/h (speed pedelecs up to 45 km/h), it doesn’t necessarily mean you’ll be going faster.

-In reality, it is best practice to go unbearably slow to the point where it’s almost harder to keep your balance.
+In reality, cycling like a Dutchie means you’ll find it is best practice to go unbearably slow to the point where it’s almost harder to keep your balance.

 Here are some additional points to keep in mind: